loopline-systems/closeio-api-wrapper/README.md

 Right now just a few request are implemented, because the main need was to create leads.
 Feel free to add requests and create pull requests or go on forking the repo.

+We use https://github.com/btford/adj-noun for our release names, so don`t worry they have no special meaning :)

 Requirements
 ------------